HOW CAN WE FACILITATE AWARENESS ACROSS DISPARATE UNTAPPED NETWORKS OF PEOPLE?

 2. Already engaged in American Indian rights, environmental issues or pipeline protests

-3. Following independent news sources such as Al Jazeera+ & The Young Turks
+3. Following independent news sources who were on the ground such as DemocracyNow!, Al Jazeera+ & The Young Turks

-With this information I created a strategy to raise awareness in untapped networks of people called: Meet Them Where They Are.
+With this information I created a High Level communication strategy concept to raise awareness in untapped networks of people called: Meet Them Where They Are.